Diophantine equation: Geometric interpretation

 It follows that solving the Diophantine equation $Q(x_1, \ldots, x_n)=0$ is completely reduced to finding the rational points of the corresponding projective hypersurface.

 Parameterization

 Let now $A=\left(a_1, \ldots, a_n\right)$ be an integer solution of the equation $Q(x_1, \ldots, x_n)=0.$ As Q is a polynomial of degree two, a line passing through A crosses the hypersurface at a single other point, which is rational if and only if the line is rational (that is, if the line is defined by rational parameters).
-This allows parameterizing the hypersurface by the lines passing through A, and the rational points are the those that are obtained from rational lines, that is, those that correspond to rational values of the parameters.
+This allows parameterizing the hypersurface by the lines passing through A, and the rational points are those that are obtained from rational lines, that is, those that correspond to rational values of the parameters.

 More precisely, one may proceed as follows.